nikithmurali/Music-player/README.md

 # Music Player

 A simple, responsive music player built with AngularJS, HTML, CSS, and JavaScript.
-This project allows users to play, pause, skip, shuffle, and repeat songs from a predefined playlist.
+This project allows users to play, pause, skip, shuffle, and repeat songs from a predefined playlist(feel free to add your own music in the array).

 ## Table of Contents